BUYING TOOLS? Why Serious Amateurs Should Consider Pro-Grade Gear

 Buy for Future Needs, Not Present Ones

-If you’re interested in more than just changing light bulbs and hanging pictures in your home, always buy tools for future needs not current ones.
+If you’re interested in more than just changing light bulbs and hanging pictures in your home, always buy tools for your best guess of future needs not current ones.
 The trick, as a beginner, is that you don’t really know what your future needs will be.
 This leads to the tendency to under-buy, and though this is not usually an issue right away, under-buying will hold you back in the progress you aim for in the long run.
 Let me give you a specific example from my own life.

 Here I am using a pro-grade cordless ratchet wrench to work on my old but faithful 1990 Ford F-150 pickup.
 Pro-grade tools often deliver the most bang for the buck over the long haul.

-One of the first power tools I bought was a corded jigsaw.
-I was 18 years old at the time, and price was a vital consideration as I stood in the Canadian Tire tool aisle with a small wad of hard-earned grass-cutting money in my pocket.
-I ended up choosing an economy model because “I’m not a professional”.
-Within a year that jigsaw was dead, with the $50 or $60 I paid for it went up in acrid smoke as the motor windings burned while I cut some 1” thick oak.
-Not only was the cut bad quality, but the saw was now useless and unrepairable.
 Sure, that cheap jigsaw was definitely up to the light jobs I had in mind for it at the time I bought the thing, but I failed to realize that my expectations were a moving target.
-When I saw my mistake and got brave enough to spend an appropriate amount of money on a jigsaw, I chose a Bosch model that cost $200 – more than twice what I paid for the econo model and a seemingly outrageous amount at the time.
+When I saw my mistake and got brave enough to spend an appropriate amount of money on a jigsaw, I chose a Bosch model that cost $200 – at least three times what I paid for the econo model and a seemingly outrageous amount at the time.
 That Bosch is still working perfectly today, 40 years later, after cutting miles and miles of the same kind of stuff that the cheapo could not handle 5 feet of.
 Which choice makes the most financial sense?

 1 Shares